The fostering journey

 To be a good foster carer you need patience and perseverance.
 Pirjo - foster carer

 We know that people may have been thinking about fostering for some time before feeling ready to begin their journey.
-We hope that this pack helps you to decide if you can make a positive change to the life of a child or young person.
+We hope this helps you to decide if you can make a positive change to the life of a child or young person.

 Step one: Register your interest